 The world knows that Stockholm is a pretty cool place for design.
 Ever heard of Ikea?
 Well, that’s not even the half of it.
 Those of you keen on contemporary aesthetics who want to find out more about the Swedish capital’s art scene should make a beeline for Fotografiska.

-This cool gallery is a great spot to see works from Stockholm’s contemporary art world.
+This cool gallery is a great spot to see works from Stockholm’s contemporary modern and art world.
 Not only are there interesting exhibits from the likes of Annie Leibovitz and Rober Mapplethorpe, but it’s a pretty sweet spot to settle in for some people-watching.
 One of the most interesting things about the space is that you can take part in a photography course there yourself, and really get to grips with snapping pro shots of your travels.

 9. Light up the Color by Numbers exhibit at Telefonplan tower